There is a hidden power in surrounding yourself with like-minded people. It’s something that I realized later in life.

 Provides an Awesome Support System

-Who could better support you but the people who share the same journey as you are (aside from our families and very close friends of course who love us unconditionally of course).
+Who could better support you than the people who share the same journey as you (aside from our families and very close friends of course who love us unconditionally of course).

-People with whom we share similar journeys are of course have experienced similar pains and struggles.
+People with whom we share similar journeys of course have experienced similar pains and struggles.